Form of Government: Federal state

 Energy and industry.

-Electricity is mostly obtained from thermal power plants.
-Hydroelectric production is concentrated in New South Wales (hydropower plant in the Snowy Mountains) and Tasmania.
+Electricity is obtained in large part from thermal power plants fed mainly by coal.
+Hydroelectric production is concentrated in New South Wales (hydropower plants in the Snowy Mountains) and Tasmania.

 The iron and steel industry has facilities in Whyalla, Newcastle, Port Kembla, Unanderra and Western Port.
-Copper production is concentrated in Port Kembla, Queenstown (TAS), Townsville and Mount Morgan; lead in Port Pirie, Mount Isa, Melbourne and Cockle Creek; zinc in Cockle Creek, Port Pirie and Risdon; aluminium in Bell Bay (TAS), Kwinana (WA), Port Henry (VIC) and Kurri Kurri (NSW).
+Copper production is concentrated in Port Kembla, Port Pirie, Mount Isa, Townsville; lead in Port Pirie, Mount Isa, Melbourne and Cockle Creek; zinc in Cockle Creek, Port Pirie and Risdon; aluminium in Bell Bay, Kwinana, Port Henry and Kurri Kurri.

 The leading chemical industries are situated in Sydney, Melbourne, Ballarat, Salisbury, Saint Mary, Villawood, Rhodes, Matraville, Geelong, Brisbane, Adelaide, Kwinana, Newcastle, Penrith and Port Kembla.

 Man-made and synthetic textile fibres are produced in Tomago, Penrith, Bayswater and Waterloo.

 In terms of the mechanical industries the aeronautic industry is significant (in Melbourne and Sydney) as well as the car (in Dandenong and Rushcutters Bay, Sydney) and shipbuilding industries.

 Other important processing industries include textiles, food conservation, sugar and paper.